 We covered tying bows last week, now let’s talk about wrapping the presents themselves.
 I get a little giddy thinking about all of the combinations of paper and ribbon bows.
 So much prettiness this time of year!

-It’s an assumption that every person in the world knows how to crease the wrapping paper just so and wrap a gift, but I’ve been surprised on several occasions to hear friends confess they never actually learned, and that they buy gifts based on shop gift wrapping services or accessibility to gift bags. : )
+It’s an assumption that every person in the world knows how to wrap and present and crease the wrapping paper just so, but I’ve been surprised on several occasions to hear friends confess they never actually learned, and that they buy gifts based on shop gift wrapping services or accessibility to gift bags. : )